JaimeSanz28/Ninja-Turtles/README.md

 ## Description 📜

-Have you ever heard of Shazam?
-This is about the same thing but with frogs, frogs of all kinds of shapes, colors, features, skills and *poisons*.
+Have you ever heard of **Shazam**?
+Well..., this is about the same thing but with frogs, frogs of all kinds of shapes, colors, features, skills and *poisons*.

 Sound recognition of 5 different *familia* of frogs and toads present throughout the globe.